Paramedical Esthetics Training and Education Program Options

 Medical skin care specialist programs are designed for estheticians interested in working in a clinical setting.
 Coursework is found at the certificate level and teaches students advanced skin care as well as medical terminology and the legal side of working in medical offices.

 While all paramedical professionals work under a doctor's guidance, some states do not recognize a difference between paramedical and general estheticians.
-According to the National Society of Paramedical Esthetic Professionals (NSPEP), paramedical clinical estheticians state-licensed professionals, while non-licensed estheticians working in a physician's office are called paramedical esthetic professionals (www.nspep.com).
+According to the National Society of Paramedical Esthetic Professionals (NSPEP), paramedical clinical estheticians are state-licensed professionals, while non-licensed estheticians working in a physician's office are called paramedical esthetic professionals (www.nspep.com).
 The state board of cosmetology runs licensing examinations; however, requirements vary by state.

 Related to Paramedical Esthetics Training and Education Program Options